BladeRunnerJS/brjs-site/_posts/2014-08-18-using-angularjs-with-bladerunnerjs.md

 ## Conclusion

 One of the main focuses of BladeRunnerJS it building applications in a modular way.
-Hopefully this tutorial has demonstrated both how to use BRJS with Angular and that Angular directives fit naturally into this approach.

-There are a number of benefits of building the blade directives in isolation using workbenches:
+Hopefully this tutorial has demonstrated both how to use BRJS with Angular and that Angular directives fit naturally into this approach and that there are a number of benefits of building the blade directives, building them in isolation in a workbench and composing an application out of components.
+Here are just a few:

 * Each directive can be built in parellel speeding up delivery
 * Changes are made in isolation so don't impact other developers
 * The directives are naturally decoupled meaning new versions can easily be swapped in
-* Service definitions can be swapped out in test scenarios to make testing easier
+* Service definitions can be swapped out in test scenarios to make testing easier or when improved versions become available
 * In larger applications reload times can be drastically reduce as you only reload the assets for a single directive

-Now, go forth and build truly scalable front-end web apps with BladeRunnerJS and Angular!
+**Now, go forth and build truly scalable and modular front-end web apps with BladeRunnerJS and Angular!**